-Paper Title : ORGANIC CHEMISTRY-IV (THEORY)
+Paper Title : CHEMISTRY-VI (THEORY)

-- To understand different types of Spectroscopic techniques used in organic chemistry. - To gain knowledge on different types of pericyclic reactions. - To familiarize students with various greener approaches in chemical transformations.
+Course Objectives: To understand different types of techniques used in organic chemistry, different types of pericyclic reactions and green chemistry.

-Course Outcome: The course introduces the learner to
+Expected Learner Outcome: The course introduces the learner to

-- The basics principles of organic spectroscopy. - The different spectroscopic techniques and their applications in organic chemistry. - UV-Visible, IR spectroscopy, Raman Spectroscopy, NMR & Mass Spectroscopy as tools for identifying and characterizing organic compounds. - Different types of pericyclic reactions, orbital symmetry and FMO method. - The different aspects of Green Chemistry.
+- The basics principles of organic spectroscopy. - The different spectroscopic techniques and their applications in organic chemistry.

+- UV-Visible, IR spectroscopy, Raman Spectroscopy, NMR & Mass Spectroscopy as tools for identifying and characterizing organic compounds. - Different types of pericyclic reactions, orbital symmetry and FMO method. - The different aspects of Green Chemistry.